Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Introduction

-The contributions of this paper are as follows: \begin{itemize} \item \textbf{Introduction of the UNISAC framework with dual-functionality for heterogeneous users:} We propose an unsourced random access framework, termed UNISAC, which concurrently supports both communication and sensing tasks.
-The system accommodates diverse user requirements by serving communication users (for message decoding) and sensing users (for presence detection and angle of arrival estimation).
-By jointly exploiting the sensing and communication tasks, along with the unsourced and random access features of the users, the proposed UNISAC offers key advantages, such as reduced latency, lower signaling overhead, and decreased hardware requirements, when compared to conventional wireless communication models.

-\item \textbf{Achievable performance analysis:} We derive a second-order achievable result for the UNISAC system, which highlights its superiority over conventional ISAC schemes.

-\item \textbf{Development of a practical UNISAC model:} Beyond theoretical analysis, we present a practical model that includes a transmitter and receiver design capable of detecting sensing users and decoding communication users in the presence of interference from other users.
-It demonstrates the feasibility of approaching the achievable result by delivering similar or even better performance in the regime of a lower number of users.

-\end{itemize} These contributions collectively demonstrate that the proposed UNISAC system can effectively support both sensing and communication functionalities in a system with an unbounded number of users.

-The rest of the paper is organized as follows: Section~\ref{SystemModel} outlines the system model.
-In Section~\ref{SecAchievable}, we derive an approximate achievable result for the UNISAC model.
-A practical UNISAC scheme is then proposed in Section~\ref{Sec_practical}.
-Numerical results are presented in Section~\ref{sec_NumResults}, followed by the conclusion in Section~\ref{Conclusion}.
+The rest of the paper is organized as follows: In Section~\ref{SystemModel}, we outline the system model.
+An approximate achievable result of the UNISAC model is derived in Section~\ref{SecAchievable}.
+Finally, before concluding the paper in Section~\ref{Conclusion}, we present numerical results in Section~\ref{sec_NumResults}.